 The Mercedes CLA 45 AMG four-door coupe uses the same 355bhp 2.0-litre turbocharged engine as the A45 AMG

 Order the optional performance exhaust and upshifts are accompanied by ear-splitting pops, while downshifts are punctuated with crackles.
-Specific settings for the steering and seven-speed twin-clutch gearbox, plus bigger brakes and firmer suspension make sure the handling is rock solid, while an AMG-specific makeover ups the aggression, inside and out.
+Specific settings for the steering and gearbox, plus bigger brakes and firmer suspension make sure the handling is rock solid, while an AMG-specific makeover ups the aggression, inside and out.

 Our choice: CLA 45 AMG

 Eye-catching looks are a key selling point of the CLA and CLA Shooting Brake – and the AMG model is no exception.
 The sweeping side creases and tapered rear end ape those of the larger CLS, and the nose is taken directly from the A-Class hatchback on which the CLA is based.
 The estate version is virtually identical from the front, but gets a higher roofline and hatchback-style boot for improved practicality.

 The Mercedes CLA 45 AMG looks a little awkward from some angles, but there’s no doubt this car attracts more attention than the similarly powered, yet understated Audi S3.
 As expected there are a number of racy AMG additions, including 19-inch five-spoke alloy wheels (18-inch wheel can be specified as a no-cost option), deeper front and rear bumpers, gloss black trim for the side skirts and distinctive squared-off twin tailpipes.